psu13/mutable-hakyll/posts/time-marches-on.md

 absolute scale that's not all that much.
 On the other hand, I'm just sort of an introverted nerd, and this is a lot more writing than I ever thought I'd put into the world.
-This stuff has now been around long enough to _maybe_ worry about what to do with it when stop paying the hosting fees for the web site.
+This stuff has now been around long enough to _maybe_ worry about what to do with it when I finally stop paying the hosting fees for the web site.
 On the other hand everything is backed up on my personal computing devices, and in github.
 So who knows.

 On our [recent trip to Vancouver](cheese-ramen.html) I told the person serving us food at Vij's that the last time we were in their place in 2014 it was at their _previous_ location.
 She sighed and said something like "wow that was _forever_ ago" then paused and added "see you in 2034 I guess!"
 With any luck maybe I'll be doing another one of these in 2044.
 But I would probably not bet on it.